Canon 1200D vs Olympus E-PL9

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1200D or the Olympus E-PL9 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.